HDFGroup/h5serv/docs/Installation/ServerSetup.rst

 needed for HDF Server.

-In a browser go to: http://continuum.io/downloads and click the "Mac OS X 64-bit Python 2.7 Graphical Installer" button for Mac OS X or: "Linux 640Bit Python 2.7".
+In a browser go to: http://continuum.io/downloads and click the "Mac OS X 64-bit Python 2.7 Graphical Installer" button for Mac OS X or: "Linux 64-bit Python 2.7".

 Install Anaconda using the default options.

-Once Anaconda is installed select "Anaconda Command Prompt" from the start menu.
+Once Anaconda is installed, open a new shell and run the following on the command line:

-In the command window that appears, create a new anaconda environment using the following command: conda create -n h5serv python=2.7 h5py twisted tornado requests pytz
+``conda create -n h5serv python=2.7 h5py twisted tornado requests pytz``

 Answer 'y' to the prompt, and the packages will be fetched.

-In the same command window, run: activate h5serv
+In the same shell, run: ``source activate h5serv``

 Run: ``git clone https://github.com/HDFGroup/h5serv.git`` to download the h5serv source tree.
 Alternatively, in a browser go to: https://github.com/HDFGroup/h5serv and click